fabianosilva-it/react-firebase-authentication-database/README.md

 ## :page_with_curl: About
+This repository contains:
+- Fireabse authentication login
+- List data from Realtime database
-This repository contains Fireabse authentication login + Dashborad Material UI.
+- Dashborad Material UI.

 ## :hammer: Technologies